Cindy Ouellet

 Cindy Ouellet (born December 8, 1988) is a Canadian Paralympic wheelchair basketball player.
+Ouellet is part of the LGBTQ+ community.

 Early life

 Cindy Ouellet was born on December 8, 1988, in Rivière-du-Loup, Quebec, Canada.
 At age 12, she was diagnosed with bone cancer which quickly ended her dream of becoming a soccer player and skier.

 Career

 Ouellet took up wheelchair basketball in 2005.
 She is classified as a 3.5 point player.
 She won a gold medal in 2007 at Canada Games for Quebec, and joined the women's senior team later that year.
 She made her Paralympic debut at the 2008 Summer Paralympics in Beijing.
 At the 2010 World Championships in Birmingham she won a bronze one following by a silver medal at the 2011 Parapan American Games in Guadalajara, Mexico.